Building from source (Windows, macOS, Linux)

 gradlew.bat build

-We can run the software, with its graphical interface, via the command:
+We can then run the software, and its graphical interface, with the command:

 # (Linux & Mac, or Cygwin terminal under Windows)